-He was honored by the Los Angeles Dodgers and KTLATV for his volunteer work.
-He strongly believed laughter was the best medicine and loved adding to his large repertoire of jokes through the years.
+He was honored by the Los Angeles Dodgers and KTLA-TV for his volunteer work.
+He strongly believed laughter was the

 Besides his wife of 64 years, Allen leaves two children, four grandchildren, and two great-grandchildren.

 Allen's good humor and laughter, friendship, generosity, and many kindnesses over the years will be missed!